 Incentives can include:

-Studies have shown that approximately 50% of all drug court participants successfully complete the program.
-However, several factors can impact the success of drug courts.
+Studies have shown that approximately 50% of all specialty court participants successfully complete the program.
+However, several factors can impact the success of specialty courts.
 Some of these factors include the length of time the individual spends in the program, whether the treatment is inpatient or outpatient, the length and severity of their addiction, and the individual’s willingness and desire to become drug-free.
-Overall, though, graduates of drug court programs have shown lower rates of substance use and reoffending.
+Overall, though, graduates of specialty court programs have shown lower rates of substance use and reoffending.

 Contact Lake Area Recovery Center for more information on our addiction recovery treatment services.